 How many schools did you apply to?
 Where?

 Most of the schools I applied to were in the Midwest, including Kirksville College of Osteopathic Medicine, MU School of Medicine, Saint Louis University, Washington University, and Southern Illinois University.
 Ultimately I chose Kansas City University of Medicine and Biosciences (KCUMB).
-I was drawn to Osteopathy for its holistic approach and felt it was a better fit for my view of how medicine should be practiced.\
+I was drawn to Osteopathy for its holistic approach and felt it was a better fit for my view of how medicine should be practiced.

 How hectic is life for a medical student?
 For a doctor?
 How much time does your profession allow for family/friend recreation time?

 The first couple of years are tough, but the workload at Truman prepared me for it.
 I went into medical school with a good work ethic and strong study skills that I gained at Truman.
 Residency is also hectic, but more free time is available when you enter a practice.
-I work four days a week, but I’m on call most of the time.
+I worked four days a week, but was on call most of the time.
 Prospective medical students/physicians must realize that a lot of time is involved in the profession, but at the same time, there is room for recreation.